Table of Content:

 command has the same syntax as set

-, and also requires all variables to
+, and also requires all

-already exist (use the var
+variables to already exist (use the var

 Unlike var

-, it saves the values of all variables before
+, it saves the values of all variables before assigning them new

-assigning them new values, and will restore them to the saved values
+values, and will restore them to the saved values when the current function has

 The tmp